ashwinsadeep/express-base/README.md

 # express-base
-Express.js scaffold project with cluster and enrouten integrated
+Express.js base project with cluster and enrouten for improved reliability, error handling and easy routing.
+Making this public just so that anyone who stumbles upon the same problem will have an easier time setting things up and can spend their time building a robust app rather than spending time wandering mindlessly through endless documentation.

 Cluster support will make sure you have a fault tolerant backend which recovers automatically from any programmer errors which might crash your web server process.
 Express-enrouten is used to provide a hierarchial controller structure so that you can have routes were your url's are versioned